JBKLabs/react-models/README.md

 **param**: Optionally pass in to filter/transform/sort/etc your items. `param` itself can be either an `object` or a `function`.

+**NOTE**: React models does not support anonymous objects or functions as params for the generated `useModel(param)` hooks.
+Guaranteeing referential equality between renders can be achieved with React's `useCallback` and `useMemo` hooks and are the responsibility of the user.

 **typeof param === 'object'**

 If you call the built model hook with an object parameter, then you will recieve all entities which exactly match each specified key.
 For example: